Schools with Vascular Sonography Programs

 How to Select a Vascular Sonography School

-Aspiring vascular sonographers are encouraged to enroll in programs accredited by an organization such as the Commission on Accreditation of Allied Health Education Program.
+Aspiring vascular sonographers are encouraged to enroll in programs accredited by an organization such as the Commission on Accreditation of Allied Health Education Programs.
 In order to qualify for registration with a group such as the American Registry for Diagnostic Medical Sonography (ARDMS), graduates must hold an accredited degree.
-Through the ARDMS students can gain the title of registered vascular technologist (RVT) under the broader category of sonography.
+Through the ARDMS, students can gain the title of registered vascular technologist (RVT) under the broader category of sonography.

 Students may be interested in schools and colleges with on-campus clinical facilities that offer access to equipment such as ultrasound machines and echocardiograph machines.
 Multiple clinical rotation opportunities may allow students to experience multiple kinds of vascular sonography, such as abdominal, obstetric, pelvic and Doppler.

 Certificate programs in vascular sonography may be completed in one year and are typically designed for students who already have a background in health science education.
 Students commonly engage in extensive clinical practice, and some programs include externships.
 Coursework may include various types of sonography, such as breast, gynecological, abdominal and cardiovascular.
 Coursework also includes:

 - Vascular testing

 An associate's degree in vascular sonography may prepare students for certification with the ARDMS as an RVT and can be completed in two years.
 Clinical experiences are typically mandatory in the form of practicums.
 Coursework can include: